-While my approach to teaching is of course still evolving, my efforts to date have been recognized with positive student feedback and the University of North Carolina Department of Political Science's John Patrick Hagan Award for Outstanding Teaching.
+While my approach to teaching is of course still evolving, my efforts to date have been recognized with positive student feedback, as well as University of North Carolina Department of Political Science's John Patrick Hagan Award for Outstanding Teaching and the University of Colorado Boulder Department of Political Science's Graduate Faculty Mentor Award.
 I look forward to continuing to build on this foundation.